hot-glue-for-rails/hot-glue/README.md

 Allows you to specify a list fields that should be show-only (non-editable) on the **edit** page but remain inputable on the **create** page.
 Note that a singular partial `_form` is still used for new & edit, but now contains `if` statements that check the action and display the show-only version only on the edit action.

-• Syntax fix to support Ruby 3.2.0
+• Syntax fix to support Ruby 3.2.0 (the installer was broken if you used Ruby 3.2)

 • Tweaks to how Enums are display (see "Note about Enums")